AxonIQ/reference-guide/configuring-infrastructure-components/query-processing/query-dispatching.md

 The query bus is the mechanism that dispatches queries to query handlers.
 Queries are registered using the combination of the query request name and query response type.
-It is possible to register multiple handlers for the same request-response combination, which can be used to implement for instance the scatter-gather pattern.
+It is possible to register multiple handlers for the same request-response combination, which can be used to implement the scatter-gather pattern.
 When dispatching queries, the client must indicate whether it wants a response from a single handler or from all handlers.

 ### AxonServerQueryBus